What Is Gross Revenue Retention?

 Key Takeaways

-- GRR can never exceed 100% — expansion is excluded by definition
+- GRR can never exceed 100% because it only captures revenue losses.

 The GRR formula